Harry Gold

 Harry Gold (born Henrich Golodnitsky, December 11, 1910 – August 28, 1972) was a Swiss-born American laboratory chemist who was convicted as a courier for the Soviet Union passing atomic secrets from Klaus Fuchs, an agent of the Soviet Union, during World War II.
 Gold served as a government witness and testified in the case of Julius and Ethel Rosenberg, who were convicted and executed in 1953 for their roles.
 Gold served 15 years in prison.

-Born in Bern, Switzerland, to parents from the Russian Empire, Gold had immigrated to the US with his parents as a child at the age of four, and settled in Philadelphia.
+Born in Bern, Switzerland, to parents from the Russian Empire, Gold immigrated to the US with his parents as a child at the age of four and settled in Philadelphia.
 During the Great Depression, he found work and finished his degree in chemistry at night.
 He returned to work as a clinical chemist after release from prison.

 Early life

 Heinrich Golodnitsky was born on December 11, 1910, in Bern, Switzerland to Samson and Celia (Ominsky) Golodnitsky, both Jewish immigrants from what is now Ukraine and was then part of the Russian Empire.
 Samson had grown up in Smila, where his father was a successful merchant.
-He was sent to Switzerland for additional schooling, as opportunities for Jews were limited in Russia, but he was already influenced by reading Leo Tolstoy, and chose to go into woodworking.
+He was sent to Switzerland for additional schooling, as opportunities for Jews were limited in Russia, but he was influenced by reading Leo Tolstoy and chose to go into woodworking.
 He became a carpenter.
-Henrich's mother Celia had first emigrated from central Ukraine (Russia) as a teenager to Paris, where she studied dentistry.
-She had become radicalized in Russia and supported the Zionist movement.
+Henrich's mother, Celia, first emigrated from central occupied Ukraine (annexed lands of the Russian Empire) as a teenager to Paris, where she studied dentistry.
+She supported the Zionist movement.
 After running out of money, she took a job in a cigar factory in Bern, where she met Samson.
-They married about 1907 or 1908.
+They married around 1907 or 1908.

 When Heinrich was 4, his family immigrated to the United States, seeking more opportunity.
-After they arrived at New York in July 1914, an agent at Ellis Island suggested they shorten their surname to Gold, which they agreed to, and they kept that version.
+After they arrived at New York in July 1914, an agent at Ellis Island suggested they shorten their surname to Gold, to which they agreed.
 In the United States, the boy became known as Harry.
 They first went to Chicago, where Sam worked in a coalyard and Celia in a tobacco factory, both limited by their lack of English.
 After a year, they left.
 Sam went to Norfolk, Virginia, where he had some relatives.
 Celia took their son to Philadelphia, where her brother Shama had settled.
 When the shipyard job and conditions in Norfolk did not work out, Sam joined them in Philadelphia, a major industrial city.
 They settled in South Philadelphia in 1915 in the Jewish section.
 Ethnic Irish occupied territory to the north, and Italians to the west.
 After some other jobs, Sam found work as a cabinetmaker at the Victor Talking Machine Company in Camden, New Jersey, across the Delaware River.